-She is one of Staten Island’s best-known chefs.
-He is one of the Island’s most sought after caterers.
-Together, they opened this new restaurant that promises to be an Island favorite for years to come.
+John Noto is one of the Island’s most sought after caterers.
+He opened this new restaurant that promises to be an Island favorite for years to come.

-John Noto, owner of V & J Soriano’s Pork Store, and Kim Leo, former owner of Dock’s Clam Bar on the South Shore, have joined forces to create Noto’s Casa Cucina – a restaurant that will combine the fun of a clam bar with the warmth and traditional flavors of an old-school Italian restaurant.
+John Noto, owner of V & J Soriano’s Pork Store, created Noto’s Casa Cucina – a restaurant that will combine the fun of a clam bar with the warmth and rich flavors of an old-school Italian restaurant.

 “I always wanted to go into the restaurant business,” said Noto, who has operated Soriano’s for the past 12 years.
 “I always felt like I could put my own style on it.
 I always try things that other people won’t try.’’

 We are located right next door to Soriano’s on Greaves Lane.
 The décor will make customers feel “like they’re walking into someone’s house.
-It’s a clam bar with wood and metal meets cozy Italian kitchen, very warm and inviting,” says Kim Leo.
+It’s clam bar with wood and metal meets cozy Italian kitchen, very warm and inviting,” says John.

 Also on the menu will be shrimp oregano, Zuppa di Pesce, zucchini pasta (zoodles), stuffed artichoke, an eggplant stack, brick oven pizza, fresh mozzarella and, of course, homemade meatballs and Soriano’s handmade sausages.

-And don’t forget the Italian nachos — fried bread chips topped with Leo’s famous meatballs, ricotta, shaved parmesan, cherry peppers, fresh sausage, plum tomatoes, basil and a drizzle of extra virgin olive oil.
+And don’t forget the Italian nachos — fried bread chips topped with John famous meatballs, ricotta, shaved parmesan, cherry peppers, fresh sausage, plum tomatoes, basil and drizzle of extra virgin olive oil.